snowplow-archive/snowplow.github.com/about/jobs/senior-data-analyst.md

 * Working with the broader community of analytics practioners, through speaking at conferences, [our own forum][snowplow-discourse] and other public forums to explore, develop and demonstrate new analytics approaches
 * Work with our engineers to make our platform better based on how our wider community is using it

-We're looking for a senior data analyst to join our team and lead that charge.
+We're looking for a senior data analyst to join our team, get out there and shake up the way people think and do digital analytics.

 ## What we're looking for